nandobike/nandobike.github.io/_books/an-appetite-for-wonder-the-making-of-a-scientist.md

 ---
 layout: book-shelf
-title: An Appetite for Wonder: The Making of a Scientist
+title: "An Appetite for Wonder: The Making of a Scientist"
 author: Richard Dawkins
+date: 2017-03-31
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 categories: novels
 tags: